 The result is a single file (your “compiled app”), which can be uploaded to the app store, or installed on a mobile device.

 The source code is the cupcake recipe, the compiled app is the cupcake.
 Are you buying the recipe, or just the cupcake?

 Why You Should Care…

 When hiring a team to create your custom mobile app, it’s important to understand their policy on source code, and what the contract says about it.

 Let’s play worst case scenario for a minute.

 You hire a developer to create version one of your mobile app.
-You've paid all the invoices, and the app (the compiled app) is available for download in the App Store and/or Google Play.
+You’ve paid all the invoices, and the app (the compiled app) is available for download in the App Store and/or Google Play.
 Your experience working with your developer was poor, so you find another developer to create version two, and take care of ongoing maintenance.
-But, in order to update your app, the other developer MUST have ALL the source code.
+But, in order to update your app, the other developer must have all the source code.
 So you contact the developer and ask for the source code.
 Oh?
 But their contract only gives you rights to the compiled app, not the source code.

 Yes, it happens.

 Here are some pointers, and questions to ask, before signing a contract.